 When conducting a structural equation model (SEM) or confirmatory factor analysis (CFA), it is often recommended to test for multivariate normality.
 Some popular SEM software packages (such as AMOS) assume your variables are continuous and produce the best results when your data are normally distributed.
 Here we discuss a few options for testing normality in SEM.

-First, it is possible to test for multivariate normality using a quantile (Q-Q) or probability (P-P) plot, which can be done though the Analyze > Descriptive Statistics menu in SPSS (see our previous blog on this topic for more details).
-Similarly, you can conduct a quantile plot of Mahalanobis distances to test for normality (the steps for calculating Mahalanobis distances in SPSS are outlined here).
-If you use Intellectus Statistics to conduct your analysis, the Mahalanobis distances method will automatically be performed for you.
-For all of these methods, a plot is produced, and the points on that plot should follow a relatively straight line.
+First, researchers can test for multivariate normality using a quantile (Q-Q) or probability (P-P) plot in SPSS through the Analyze > Descriptive Statistics menu.
+They can also create a quantile plot of Mahalanobis distances to check for normality.
+SPSS provides steps for calculating Mahalanobis distances, while Intellectus Statistics performs this method automatically.
+In all cases, the plot should show points following a relatively straight line.
 Marked deviations from a straight line suggest that the data are not multivariate normal.

 References